We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 One of the most common ways to grab a taxi is to get a taxi right on the street.
 Especially it is popular in tourist areas.

 All taxi drivers speak English, you can ask for the cost of the trip before boarding.
-Most taxi drivers tell you the same prices.
+Most taxi drivers will tell you the same price.

 Is There Uber In Cyprus?